What Is SSD (Social Security Disability)?

 In the event that your application is denied (alarmingly common, especially among those who apply without a lawyer’s help), your attorney can help you file an appeal and effectively navigate the judicial process that follows.

-Free Consultation with a North Carolina Social Security Disability Attorney
+Free Consultation with a North Carolina Social Security Disability Law Firm

-If you suffer from disability and have been denied SSD benefits, please contact the Law Offices of Michael A. DeMayo, L.L.P. ® to schedule a free initial consultation.
+If you suffer from disability and have been denied SSD benefits, please contact DeMayo Law Offices to schedule a free initial consultation.

-Our services are available to people with disabilities all throughout North Carolina, including Charlotte, Hickory, Monroe, Lumberton, and beyond
+Our services are available to people with disabilities all throughout North Carolina, including Charlotte, Hickory, Monroe, and beyond.